LienSimen/soknadgpt/README.md

 # SøknadGPT

+Få hjelp til å skrive profesjonelle og skreddersydde CV-er på et blunk.
+Bygg selv, eller bruk nettsiden min [cvcv.no](https://www.cvcv.no).
+Hvis du skal bygge selv må du ha en OPENAI API-nøkkel.
+Du kan kjøpe en nøkkel på [OpenAI sin API-side](https://platform.openai.com/account/api-keys).

 Norwegian dub.
+Install instructions in English.
 Note for Windows users:
 Make sure you are running commands inside a real WSL (Windows Subsystem for Linux) terminal (like Ubuntu from the Start menu), not just using /wsl or a Windows path in your terminal.
 Running commands from a Windows terminal with /wsl is not the same as being inside the actual Linux environment, and can cause many issues.
 If you use VSC, you install "Remote - WSL" and connect via that.

 <img src='public/homepage.png' width='600px'/>